QRCS-CORP/QSMP/README.md

 - **DUPLEX Protocol:**
   A two-way trust model where both hosts authenticate each other.
 Each host contributes a secret that is combined to key 512-bit secure symmetric cipher instances (using the RCS cipher).
 This mode is well suited for peer-to-peer and high-security communications, delivering a fully 512-bit secure end-to-end crypto system when configured with the appropriate parameter sets.

-QSMP breaks new ground by designing these mechanisms from the ground up—eschewing backward compatibility concerns—to deliver streamlined, modern, and quantum-safe cryptographic solutions.
+QSMP breaks new ground by designing these mechanisms from the ground up, eschewing backward compatibility concerns—to deliver streamlined, modern, and quantum-safe cryptographic solutions.

 ## Introduction